top of page

 Often, if the skill is being used in a common or practical way, people will consider it a craft instead of art.
 Likewise, if the skill is being used in a commercial or industrial way, it may be considered commercial art instead of fine art.

-Generally, Art has been defined as a vehicle for the expression or communication of emotions and ideas.
+Art has been defined as a vehicle for the expression or communication of emotions and ideas.
+Art is something that stimulates an individual's thoughts, emotions, beliefs, or ideas through the senses.

 10 views0 comments